Animal Crossing: New Horizons: Happy Home Paradise

 Announced alongside the 2.0 update was paid downloadable content (DLC), entitled Animal Crossing: New Horizons – Happy Home Paradise.
 The DLC was released on November 5, 2021, two days after the 2.0 update.
 Similar to the 2015 spinoff Animal Crossing: Happy Home Designer, the expansion allows players to visit a distant island and design vacation homes for villagers and adds new customization options that can also be used on players' personal islands once learned.
 It follows the player making vacation homes for several villagers, as well as establishments such as a school and a restaurant.
 Lottie returns and two new characters are introduced.
 The player can use wallpaper on an individual wall as opposed to only all four, have villagers live with each other, among many other new features.
 This DLC may be obtained as part of the Nintendo Switch Online + Expansion Pack, or purchased separately.

 Nintendo Switch 2 edition and 3.0 update

-In October 2025, alongside the announcement of the release of the Nintendo Switch 2 edition of the game, a new free update, version 3.0, was announced for release on January 15, 2026.
-The update will add a new resort hotel, slumber islands, quality of life improvements such as bulk crafting and mass flower/custom design removal, additional Amiibo functionality, and new collaboration items featuring Lego, The Legend of Zelda, and Splatoon (the latter two also featuring new villagers based on their respective series).
+In October 2025, alongside the announcement of the release of the Nintendo Switch 2 edition of the game, a new free update, version 3.0, was announced.
+The update was released on January 15, 2026, and added a new resort hotel, slumber islands, quality of life improvements such as bulk crafting, a mass flower/custom design removal service (operated by Mr. Resetti), and the ability to use resources in storage when crafting, additional Amiibo functionality, classic game systems that allow players to play certain games on them (akin to the original Animal Crossing), and new collaboration items featuring Lego, The Legend of Zelda, and Splatoon (the latter two also featuring new villagers based on their respective series).
+The hotel, run by Kapp'n's family, brings a room decorating service similar to Happy Home Paradise, as well as a new currency used to purchase various special items, including past Nintendo systems and toys like the Ultra Hand and Ultra Machine.
+The hotel is located of the pier on the island.
+The Switch 2 edition also enables mouse controls using the Joy-Con 2 when designing interiors and custom designs, 4K resolution, and a megaphone using the system's microphone to locate villagers.
+It also increases the number of players in multiplayer to 12 if everyone is playing on the Switch 2.